-In each other, and in looking at Hearst, they find themselves to be strange bedfellows.
+In taking on Hearst, they find themselves to be strange bedfellows.
 “The enemy of my enemy is my friend” is an old saying.
 Once near-mortal foes, they close the show as unlikely allies.

-I would say: irrefutably, yes.
-The weary elegiac tone of this belated finale suits a group of characters on the edge of a modern world not all of them belong in.
-South Dakota is welcoming statehood and Hearst is bent on bringing the telephone to the west.
+I would say: unequivocally, yes.
+The weary, elegiac tone of this belated finale suits a group of characters on the edge of a modern world not all of them belong in.
+South Dakota is welcoming statehood and Hearst is bent on bringing the telephone to the West.
 Both of these advances seek to refine a town that was birthed in mud, blood, double-dealing and treachery.
 The main characters of Deadwood have only so much interest in civilization.
 You would swear the town itself has even less.

-There’s a beautiful line of dialogue between Bullock and his former lover, Alma Garrett (the luminous Molly Parker), when they reconnect after many years.
+There’s a beautiful line of dialogue between Bullock and his former lover, Alma Garrett (played by the luminous Molly Parker), when they reconnect after many years.
 In speaking of their unlikely and sure-to-be-brief reunion, she describes its serendipity like so:

 “As a dream might come alive to draw a breath.”

-Think of our good fortune that we were there to see it.
+Think of our good fortune that we were here to see it.